 In the opinion of Sidley Austin LLP, Federal Tax Counsel, subject to continuing compliance by AMP and the Participants with the tax covenant referred to above, based on existing law, interest on the Series 2009C Tax-Exempt Bonds will not be includable in gross income for federal income tax purposes.
 Interest on the Series 2009C Tax-Exempt Bonds will not be an item of tax preference for purposes of the federal alternative minimum tax imposed on individuals and corporations.
 No opinion is expressed as to the extent to which, if any, interest on the Series 2009C Tax-Exempt Bonds may be excluded from the calculation of federal corporate alternative minimum taxable income.
-No opinion is expressed as to the effect of any change to any document pertaining to the Series 2009C Tax-Exempt Bonds or of any action taken or not taken where such change is made or action is taken or not taken without the approval of Federal Tax Counsel or in reliance upon the advice of counsel other than Federal Tax Counsel with respect to the exclusion from gross income of the interest on the Series 2009C Tax-Exempt Bonds for federal Tax Counsel or in reliance upon the advice of the tax preference tax purposes.
+No opinion is expressed as to the effect of any change to any document pertaining to the Series 2009C Tax-Exempt Bonds or of any action taken or not taken where such change is made or action is taken or not taken without the approval of Federal Tax Counsel or in reliance upon the advice of counsel other than Federal Tax Counsel with respect to the exclusion from gross income of the interest on the Series 2009C Tax-Exempt Bonds for federal income tax purposes.